• Smoked Bacon Lardons

 Background

-We make our bacon using the same high-quality pork as our whole muscle cuts.
-Sourced from free-range Middle White and Tamworth pigs, these traditional heritage breeds are renowned for their exceptional depth of flavour.
+Hand-diced by our experienced butchery team, these lardons are ready to use straight from the pack, saving you preparation time.
+Made using the same high-quality pork as our whole muscle cuts, they come from free-range Middle White and Tamworth pigs – traditional heritage breeds known for their exceptional flavour and natural marbling.

 Customer reviews